What is a suspended possession order?

-You will have a suspended possession order if there's been an eviction hearing and the judge decided that you can stay in your home if you keep to certain conditions.
+A suspended possession order is when a judge decides you can stay in your home if you keep to conditions or terms.

-- paying your normal rent plus a set amount towards rent arrears
+pay your normal rent plus a set amount towards the arrears

 Make sure you understand the terms

 Your court order will say what conditions you need to keep to.
 You should do exactly what the order says.